Personal notes used as a general recap before the Associate Cloud Engineer exam

 choose based on zone and traffic type

-if UDP traffic: use External TCP/UDP -
+if UDP traffic: use External TCP/UDPNote

 ⭐ Each VPC network implements a distributed virtual firewall- doc